HuseynBagir/Credit-Card-Default/README.md

 ### Objective:

-Objective of our project is to predict which customer might default in upcoming months.
-Before going any fudther let's have a quick look on defination of what actually meant by Credit Card Default.
+Our project's goal is to forecast which customers may experience default in the months to come.
+Before we continue, let's take a moment to review the definition of credit card default.

-We are all aware what is credit card.
-It is type of payment payment card in which charges are made against a line of credit instead of the account holder's cash deposits.
-When someone uses a credit card to make a purchase, that person's account accrues a balance that must be paid off each month.
+Everyone knows what a credit card is.
+Instead of using the account holder's cash deposits, this kind of payment card charges are made against a line of credit.
+Every time a credit card is used for a purchase, a debt is added to the user's account that needs to be paid off every month.

-Credit card default happens when you have become severely delinquent on your credit card payments.Missing credit card payments once or twice does not count as a default.
-A payment default occurs when you fail to pay the Minimum Amount Due on the credit card for a few consecutive months.
+When your credit card payments are far behind due, you are said to be in credit card default.One or two missed credit card payments are not considered defaults.
+When you don't pay the credit card's Minimum Amount Due for several months in a row, you have a payment default.